-Claire Sauvage-Mar is the Grants & Engagement Coordinator with BC Healthy Communities.
+Claire Sauvage-Mar is a former Grants & Engagement Coordinator with BC Healthy Communities.

 Folks involved in planning for physically active communities at any level know that this can be tough work.
 Parks and recreation facilities don’t maintain themselves.
 Design standards to promote walking and wheeling don’t fall from the sky fully formed.
 Funds don’t magically appear to support community-based activity programming.
 In 2020, when municipal priorities have shifted to keeping people safe from the pandemic, resources may be scarce for anything but COVID-19 response.
 The Union of BC Municipalities is encouraging action on the economic hardship that will be facing local governments as a result of the pandemic.

 Too often, physical activity and efforts to increase it are seen as disconnected from the important work of creating a more just and healthy society for all.
 The COVID-19 pandemic has dominated headlines and strategic priorities.
 It has also amplified the challenges and disadvantages faced by people living on the margins of society who already face inequitable access to good health.
 Understandably, local governments around the province are taking the opportunity to dismantle the many chronic inequities present in our systems—but we may not have had time to consider the connection between active communities and social justice or equity work.

 Discourse about colonialism, racism and elitism is becoming a mainstay of conversation, due in part to the many current social and environmental movements we see today.
 With people taking to the streets worldwide to fight for their lives, promoting active communities might feel out of sync with what’s happening on the ground.
 Some may feel like active communities work needs to wait in line behind other high-priority municipal projects, even though researchers and physical activity-focused organizations are consistently noting that the myriad health benefits of physical activity may be protective against the disease caused by coronavirus.